nxzthelinuxguy/my-xmonad/README.md

-## NOTE For Key bindings refer ~/.xmonad/xmonad.hs
+## NOTE For Key bindings refer your xmonad config file
+### It is located at your home directory ~/.xmonad/xmonad.hs
 At the bottom you will find all the bindings
 Refer and change according to your needs